 What is a commercial bridging loan?

-Commercial bridging loans are, as their name suggests, bridging loans which is secured against commercial property.
-They are used to secure funds quickly to purchase, or release funds from a commercial property.
+Commercial bridging loans are, as their name suggests, bridging loans which are secured against commercial property.
+They are used to secure funds quickly to fund commercial property purchases or release funds from a commercial property.

 How do commercial bridging loans work?

 They are short-term, interest only loans which are usually arranged for up to 18 months (although some lenders offer longer terms).

 During the term of the loan, interest is usually rolled into the loan and repaid at the end of term, or sooner if the loan is repaid early.
 As such, there are usually no monthly payments to make.
 This is similar to the way interest is handled using a residential bridging loan or development finance.

 They are used when funding is needed to secure a commercial property, often in situations where a commercial mortgage wouldn’t be appropriate.
 This is usually either related to how quickly the funds are needed, or because a commercial mortgage wouldn’t be available in current circumstances.